-Name of ASEAN Youth Games 2018
+Name of Competition ASEAN Youth Games 2018

-Competition

 Date of Competition July 2018

-GOALS for the Qualify for finals
+GOALS for the 1.
+Qualify for finals

-Competition Hit personal best for pet event
+Competition 2.
+Hit personal best for pet event

-ACTION: What am I Physical - increase strength and stamina
+ACTION: What am I Physical - increase strength and stamina (gym

-going to work on in (gym training)
+going to work on in training)

 trainings to help me Technical - work on strokes/turns

-achieve this goal Tactical - work with coach on swimming
+achieve this goal Tactical - work with coach on swimming tactics

-tactics

 Mental - learn to control emotions

 Now it's your turn!
-Identify your goals for the upcoming ASG 2018, and what are some of the things you are going to work on during trainings.
+Identify your goals for upcoming competitions, and what are some of the things you are going to work on during trainings.